 It’s also a great way to eliminate the need for added fats in the process of cooking.
 If you don’t have a steamer, placing a perforated basket over a pot of boiling water will work just fine.

 Broiling: Ever wonder what the bottom portion of your oven can be used for?
 Broiling!
 Broiling is a type of dry heat method of cooking (as in, no additional liquids or oil is used to cook) similar to grilling, except the heat, it comes from an above source.

 Because it is a dry heat method of cooking, using a marinade on your choice of meat will actually assist in the tenderizing process to give you that nice, moist cut and prevent those tough, hard-to-chew meals.

 Sautéing: This type of dry heat method involves the use of a small amount of pat mixed inside of a hot pan.
-Note that sautéing differs from than “panfrying” by the use of less fat while cooking as well as higher temperatures.
+Note that sautéing differs from “panfrying” by the use of less fat while cooking as well as higher temperatures.